panoptic-labs/docs/research/2023-09-06-repo-walkthrough/2023-09-06-repo-walkthrough.md

 Because Panoptic is built on top of Uniswap v3, we use several libraries from Uniswap to perform relevant calculations and interactions.
 All the libraries we use from Uniswap can be found in this folder.
 These versions of the libraries are the same time-tested ones used in Uniswap’s protocol but have been slightly modified to improve gas efficiency and compatibility with Solidity version 0.8.

 ### [contracts/types](https://github.com/panoptic-labs/Panoptic/tree/main/contracts/types)

 Panoptic leverages several custom contract types to make code more efficient and concise.
 Generally, they pack multiple pieces of smaller data into 256-bit signed or unsigned integers.

 A [TickStateCallContext](https://github.com/panoptic-labs/Panoptic/tree/main/contracts/types/TickStateCallContext.sol) contains a current tick, a median tick, and a caller address, and is frequently passed to the CollateralTracker from the PanopticPool — providing it with contextual information it needs to check and update collateral balances and requirements.

 A [LeftRight](https://github.com/panoptic-labs/Panoptic/tree/main/contracts/types/TickStateCallContext.sol) stores two 128-bit signed or unsigned integers in a single 256-bit type.
-This is often useful in storing data about the tokens in the Uniswap v3 pool — such as a balance.
+This contract type is often useful in storing data about tokens in a Uniswap v3 pool — such as a balance.
 Since there are two tokens in every Uniswap v3 pool, balances and other data for both of these tokens can naturally be stored in one of these containers.

 A [LiquidityChunk](https://github.com/panoptic-labs/Panoptic/tree/main/contracts/types/LiquidityChunk.sol) is how we represent a single Uniswap v3 liquidity chunk in Panoptic.
 It contains a lower tick (tickLower), an upper tick (tickUpper), and a size (amount) of liquidity.
 Each leg in a Panoptic position corresponds to one liquidity chunk in Uniswap.

 The [TokenId](https://github.com/panoptic-labs/Panoptic/tree/main/contracts/types/TokenId.sol) type defines the encoding of a position in Panoptic and the SFPM.
 Each time a position is minted, an ERC-1155 token ID with this type of encoding is minted by the SFPM and stored by the PanopticPool.

-The token ID contains a unique 64-bit identifier that specifies what pool the position is to be minted on, as well as up to 4 “legs” each with the ability to specify a unique liquidity chunk, whether the leg is long or short, what token should be used to mint the position, its relative size compared to other legs, and more.
+This token ID contains a unique 64-bit identifier that specifies what pool the position is to be minted on, as well as up to four “legs” each with the ability to specify a unique liquidity chunk.
+This includes whether the leg is long or short, what token should be used to mint the position, its relative size compared to other legs, and more.

 ### [contracts/libraries](https://github.com/panoptic-labs/Panoptic/tree/main/contracts/libraries)